SitecorePowerShell/Book/libraries-and-scripts.md

 ### PowerShell Script Library

 The library items represent a collection of scripts, and may be structured with one or more levels of libraries.

+#### Naming Convention

 You'll find that with the *Integration Points* some libraries should be created with specific names (i.e. Content Editor, Control Panel).

+#### Rules

+The library item contains a field section called *Interactive* which provides the two available types of rule fields.

+**Fields:**
+* Show if rules are met or not defined
+ * **Rule:** PowerShell
+   * where *specific* persistent PowerShell session was already initiated
+   * where *specific* persistent PowerShell session was already initiated and has the *specific* variable defined and not null
+   * where exposed in a *specific* view
+ * **Rule:** PowerShell ISE
+   * when *length* script length is *compares to* *number* characters long
+   * when the edited script is *in a state*
+* Enable if rules are met or not defined
+  * *Same as above*